TheSalarKhan/node-sse-server/README.md

-This is a microservice meant for streaming data via SSE HTTP channels.
+This is a microservice meant for streaming data via SSE.
+It uses the PUB/SUB pattern.

 For an explanation of SSE watch this video: https://www.youtube.com/watch?v=71hId_-Iwqc